A penalized least squares estimator for extreme-value mixture models: Conclusion

 \section{Conclusion}

-Given a vector of $d$ risk factors, extreme directions refer to groups of factors $J \subset \cbr{1,\ldots,d}$ that are large simultaneously while those outside this group are not. \citet{mourahib2024multivariate} propose a construction method of multivariate generalized Pareto distributions, or equivalently max‐stable distributions, with multiple extreme directions.
+Given a vector of $d$ risk factors, extreme directions refer to groups of factors $J \subseteq \cbr{1,\ldots,d}$ that are large simultaneously while those outside this group are not. \citet{mourahib2024multivariate} propose a construction method of multivariate generalized Pareto distributions, or equivalently max‐stable distributions, with multiple extreme directions.
 Extreme directions are a consequence of parameters of the mixture model being on the border of the parameter space \citep[Proposition~4.5]{mourahib2024multivariate}.
 Parameter estimation is therefore a challenging topic.
-We proposed a penalized least‐squares estimator~\eqref{eq:estimator} based on the estimator from~\cite{einmahl2018continuous}.
-The penalization term in this estimator is based on a ``quasi‐norm'' $L_p$ with $p\leq1$.
-We motivated the choice of $p\leq1$ both geometrically and heuristically.
-Next, we use this estimator to propose a data‐driven algorithm for extreme‐directions identification.
+We proposed a penalized least‐squares estimator~\eqref{eq:estimator} based on the estimator from~\cite{einmahl2018continuous}. \aktwo{We prove its consistency and propose} a data‐driven algorithm for extreme‐directions identification.
 Using a simulation study, we show that although the algorithm relies on a parametric assumption for the mixture model (e.g., mixture \HR~graphical model or mixture logistic model), the specific choice of the model is not crucial.
 In addition, the algorithm involves three tuning parameters; again through simulations, we demonstrate that the tuning essentially reduces to selecting two parameters: one that controls the proportion of data considered as extreme observations and the other that controls the penalization strength, chosen using $K$-fold cross-validation.
 We illustrated our algorithm on two real datasets, determining the sets of variables that form extreme directions.
-We compare our Algorithm with the \emph{DAMEX} algorithm in~\citet{goix2017JMVA} and show that our algorithm appears capable of detecting non‐standard extreme directions.
+We compare our approach with the DAMEX algorithm in~\citet{goix2017JMVA} and show that our algorithm appears capable of detecting non‐standard extreme directions.